Our Patron Dr Lowitja O'Donoghue AC CBE DSG

 About usHealth research by community, for community

-We are Australia’s only Aboriginal and Torres Strait Islander community controlled health research institute, named in honour of our patron, Dr Lowitja O’Donoghue AC CBE DSG.
+We are Australia’s only Aboriginal and Torres Strait Islander community controlled health research institute, named in honour of our co-patron, the late Dr Lowitja O’Donoghue AC CBE DSG.
 We deliver high-impact quality research, knowledge exchange, and by supporting a new generation of Aboriginal and Torres Strait Islander health researchers.

 Learn more